We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 It's a little odd as a gift, so this may not be the best selection for a wall scroll.

-I've made this entry just because this character is often misused as "honorable" or "keeping your honor".
+I've made this entry because this character is often misused as “honorable” or “keeping your honor.”
 It's not quite the same meaning, as this usually refers to a tribute or giving an honor to someone.

 榮 is often found in tattoo books incorrectly listed as the western idea of personal honor or being honorable.
 Check with us before you get a tattoo that does not match the meaning you are really looking for.
-As a tattoo, this suggests that you either have a lot of pride in yourself or that you have a wish for prosperity for you and/or your family.
+As a tattoo, this suggests that you either have a lot of pride in yourself or that you have a wish for prosperity for yourself and/or your family.

-In modern Japanese Kanji, glory and honor looks like the image to the right.
+In modern Japanese Kanji, glory and honor look like the image to the right.

-There is a lot of confusion about this character, so here are some alternate translations for this character: prosperous, flourishing, blooming (like a flower), glorious beauty, proud, praise, rich, or it can be the family name "Rong".
+There is a lot of confusion about this character, so here are some alternate translations for this character: prosperous, flourishing, blooming (like a flower), glorious beauty, proud, praise, rich, or it can be the family name “Rong.”
 The context in which the character is used can change the meaning between these various ideas.

 In the old days, this could be an honor paid to someone by the Emperor (basically a designation by the Emperor that a person has high standing).

-To sum it up: 榮 has a positive meaning, however, it's a different flavor than the idea of being honorable and having integrity.
+To sum it up: 榮 has a positive meaning; however, it's a different flavor than the idea of being honorable and having integrity.

 花木蘭 is the name of the famous Chinese woman warrior Hua Mulan.

-She was made famous in the west by Disney's animated movie, "Mulan".
+She was made famous in the west by Disney's animated movie, “Mulan.”

 Most of the historical information about her comes from an ancient poem.
 It starts with a concerned Mulan, as she is told a man from each family is to serve conscription in the army.
 Her father is too old, and her brother is too young.
 Mulan decides to take the place of her father.
-After twelve years of war, the army returns and the best warriors are awarded great posts in the government and riches.
-Mulan turns down all offers, and asks only for a good horse for the long trip home.
-When Mulan greets visiting comrades wearing her old clothes, they are shocked to find the warrior they rode into battle with for years was actually a woman.
+After twelve years of war, the army returns, and the best warriors are awarded great posts in the government and riches.
+Mulan turns down all offers and asks only for a good horse for the long trip home.
+When Mulan greets visiting comrades wearing her old clothes, they are shocked to find the warrior they rode into battle with for years is actually a woman.

-These are the characters jing, qi, and shen.
+精, 氣, 神 are the characters jing, qi, and shen.

 As a set, these three characters are known in English as the treasures of traditional Chinese medicine, the treasures of Qi Gong, or the three treasures of Taoism / Daoism.

-Sometimes this set is titled as 三寶 (sānbǎo) or "three treasures" but here, we're writing each treasure out.
+Sometimes this set is titled 三寶 (sānbǎo) or “three treasures,” but here, we're writing each treasure out.

 Here's how these characters are perceived in this context...